Healthy Oatmeal Spinach Pancakes (GF)

 Ingredients for spinach pancakes

-Optional Add-Ins
+Optional add-Ins

 • Vanilla extract: if you plan on serving these spinach pancakes with a sweet topping, then a little vanilla extract is a wonderful addition.

-• Sweetener: some people like to save the sweetness for their toppings, some don’t.
+• Sweetener: some people like to save the sweetness for their toppings, and some don’t.
 For that reason, this is ‘optional,’ but feel free to add around 1 tsp (or more) of your favorite sweetener: honey, maple, agave, etc.

 • Blueberries: a handful of blueberries added to the spinach pancake batter is all you need for delicious blueberry spinach pancakes.